Jump In!Get started at YeahWrite with this simple guide to our weekly challenges

 YeahWrite runs three types of challenges:

-- Our weekly free “challenge grids” where you can submit nonfiction, fiction, and poetry for a popular vote and editorial review.
+- Our weekly free “challenge grids” where you can submit nonfiction, fiction, and poetry (and, on the first week of each month, microprose) for a popular vote.
+These grids have specific submission guidelines which must be met for entry.
+Challenge grid posts are also eligible to win an editorial staff pick.

 - Our weekly free weekend writing showcase, a minimally moderated and nonvoting “grid” for writing you’d like to share that doesn’t quite match up with the challenge grids for one reason or another.